10 wise entrepreneurship lessons from being an entrepreneur

 Wise lesson # 3: First good than fast and then lots

 This third lesson of my 10 entrepreneurship lessons is about building a foundation.
 In short, about planning and organizing.
 A bitter necessity if you want to make it a real company.
 Because if you keep making mistakes, you’ll easily get burned out.
 Of course, mass is money, but without a sound basis – read: proven processes – mass becomes a mess.

 Hence, this lesson is actually very simple.
 Make sure that what you do is right first.
 Please test it out in small steps and small quantities.
 If that all works well, you can start to think bigger and faster.
 But, again, test, test, test.
-Only after that you can start focussing on the rest.
+Only after that, you can start focusing on the rest.